heliophysicsPy/heliophysicsPy.github.io/_pages/docs/adding_to_pyhc_project_list.md

 &nbsp;&nbsp;&nbsp;&nbsp;  <code>python3: ["<a href="https://img.shields.io/badge/Good-brightgreen.svg">https://img.shields.io/badge/Good-brightgreen.svg</a>", "Good"]</code><br>
 &nbsp;&nbsp;&nbsp;&nbsp;  <code>license: ["<a href="https://img.shields.io/badge/Good-brightgreen.svg">https://img.shields.io/badge/Good-brightgreen.svg</a>", "Good"]</code><br>

+Aceptable keywords are found in the [PyHC Taxonomy](https://github.com/heliophysicsPy/heliophysicsPy.github.io/blob/main/_data/taxonomy.yml).
+They are organized into seven categories for ease of use.
+If you feel that your project requires a keyword that is not yet in the taxonomy, you may include an update to `taxonomy.yml` in your PR.

 Once you've added your project's information to projects.yml, commit and push your changes.
 Then, create a new PR on your forked repository's GitHub page.
 This will create a request to merge those changes into the main PyHC website repository.
 In this PR, write a short blurb about your project, including the name, a general description of the